Ref.: Mr Aron Schmidhuber

 Written by: kaltz

-¹ Rothman's Football Yearbook claim 30,000 for this one, and, indeed, judging by TV pictures from the game, it cannot be denied that 15,000 seems a scarce figure.
+¹ Rothman's Football Yearbook claims 30,000 for this one, and, indeed, judging by TV pictures from the game, it cannot be denied that 15,000 seems a scarce figure.

 Other than Belodedici, Romania were also without wide midfielder/forward Marius Lăcătuș for the trip to the Greek capital.
 Having done well in the 3-0 win against Greece at home, his omission would have to be dealt with swiftly, and Jenei looked to Dinamo midfielder Ioan Lupescu as Lăcătuș' replacement.
 Lupescu was, however, odds-on to occupy a more withdrawn role than the Steaua forward.
 A third non-select was centre half Ioan Andone, who would be replaced by Adrian Bumbescu.
 Among the eleven starters, six came from Dinamo, four hailed from Steaua, whereas Universitatea Craiova's elegant holding midfielder Popescu was the only selectee from outside of the capital.

-Romania had obviously opened the group strongly with two wins from two, and already three points ahead of today's hosts, Greece had to set their target on a win in order to at least have a slight interest in the remaining fixtures.
-The last time the Greeks had beaten Romania was in a friendly in Athens in '78, indeed their only win in 22 (!) previous attempts.
-Romania will have taken to the field confident of getting a result, despite knowing very well that Denmark had struggled to return from Athens with a point on the opening day of the group.
+Romania had obviously opened the group strongly with two wins from two, and were already three points ahead of today's hosts.
+Greece had to set their sights on a win in order to at least have a slight interest in the remaining fixtures.
+The last time the Greeks had beaten Romania was in a 1978 Athens friendly, indeed their only win in 22 (!) previous attempts.
+Romania would have taken to the field confident of getting a result, despite knowing very well that Denmark had struggled to return from Athens with a point on the opening day of the group.

 |1 Spyros Oikonomopoulos||29||AEK|

 |4 Stelios Manolas||27||AEK|